 So Here the H-AMP is simple, but very brilliant transistor design.
 Biggest challenge : You can not remove the A9 Board.
 It so tough, I always prefer not to remove the A9 board on any 4XX series scopes.
 Good part – Transistors on sockets, easy to pull out and check, make life so easy to troubleshoot, side effect : transistors may come improperly seated, so first step is to RESEAT ALL TRANSISTORS.

-Its very simple compared to a vintage scope with Tubes.
-The basic process remains same, check all transistors, as you can – coz they are on sockets.
+Check all transistors, as you can – coz they are on sockets.

 This tool is handy, the component tester.
 Remember, Chinese sell it, but the original was made by someone here – https://www.mikrocontroller.net/articles/AVR_Transistortester

 Truly genius mind, to use a uC to automatically recognize and test components.
 Amazing work !
 Here it showing cap, it can test and tell you transistor in few seconds, including leads, ß and PNP or NPN.

 For me all transistors turned out to be good.
 Basic issue was the output was zero, rather the gain of the H-AMP was zero.

 The section below is the H-AMP of 475A.
 All transistors test good.
 Note: output to CRT H-Plates are shown below in blue.